Summary

 The Data Model Challenge

-Metadata: Relational, Hierarchical, Slowly Changing
+Metadata: Relational, Hierarchical, and Slowly Changing

-Organization → Site → Building → Production Line → Machine → Component → Sensor
+Organisation → Site → Building → Production Line → Machine → Component → Sensor

-Time-Series: Append-Only, High Volume, Time-Indexed
+Time-Series: Append-Only, High Volume, and Time-Indexed

 Characteristics Comparison